pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 The first round is a special round and each validator starts with an initial value.
-If the validator's timer has expired in the prepare step, its initial value is zero, and if the validator's timer expired in the precommit step, its initial value is one.
+If the validator's timer has expired in the prepare step, its initial value is zero, and if the validator's timer has expired in the precommit step, its initial value is one.

 $$
 b = \begin{cases}
-0 & \text{if timer expires in prepare step,} \\
+0 & \text{if timer expired in prepare step,} \\
-1 & \text{if timer expires in precommit step.}
+1 & \text{if timer expired in precommit step.}
 \end{cases}
 $$